eglrp/gtsam-experiments/README.md

 mkdir build && cd build
 ```

 Edit the following line in `CMakeLists.txt` and replace the value of the variable `GTSAM_DIR` with the location of your GTSAM installation.
-For example
+For example, on line 4 of `CMakeLists.txt` inside the `simpleRotation` directory,

 ```
 set(GTSAM_DIR "/home/km/libs/gtsam-3.2.1/build")